 Rosehip oil — also known as rosehip seed oil — is cold-pressed from the seeds of rosehips, the fruit of certain varieties of rose bushes.

-Rosehip seed oil is not the same thing as rose water or rose oil, both of which are derived from the rose blooms and smell like the flowers.
+Rosehip seed oil is not the same thing as rose water or rose oil.
+Nope.
+Those come from the flowers and are beautifully scented.
+But that’s not what’s going on here.
 Rosehip seed oil does not smell at all like roses.
 In fact, it has a nearly neutral scent.

 Why is rosehip oil good for skin?